keikoproj/instance-manager/docs/EKS.md

     type: LaunchTemplate
     configuration:
       mixedInstancesPolicy:
-        strategy: <string> : represents the strategy for choosing an instance pool, must be either CapacityOptimized or LowestPrice (default LowestPrice)
+        strategy: <string> : represents the strategy for choosing an instance pool, must be either CapacityOptimized or LowestPrice (default CapacityOptimized)
         spotPools: <int64> : represents number of spot pools to choose from - can only be used when strategy is LowestPrice (default 2)
         baseCapacity: <int64> : the base on-demand capacity that must always be present (default 0)
         spotRatio: <IntOrStr> : the percent value defining the ratio of spot instances on top of baseCapacity (default 0)